re1n0/linux_rocksmith/guides/setup/deck-native.md

 # Create a clean prefix

-Set the Proton version you want to use.
-There's two ways to do this.
-In Steam

-* go to `Settings` ➞ `Compatibility` ➞ `Enable Steam play for all other titles`, then restart Steam.
-* open your library, right click Rocksmith and go to`Properties` ➞ `Compatibility` and force one.
+Steam Play is now activated by default.
+The default one can be set by going to `Settings` ➞ `Compatibility`.
+If you want to select a Proton version on a per-game basis, Right click Rocksmith and go to `Properties` ➞ `Compatibility`.

 Delete or rename `$STEAMLIBRARY/steamapps/compatdata/221680`, then start Rocksmith and stop the game once it's running.